a3r0id/php-rate-limiting/README.md

 ]
 ```
 [2] Simply transfer the contents of `dist/` to your PHP include path.
-Note: Process may fail on the first run but will stay persistant after the first request through the file.

 [3] - Include in your project
 ```php